PER PERSON :

 Next, you’ll view Svinafellsjokull, one of the most beautiful glacial “tongues” that are slowly creeping down from Vatnajokull.
 Visit the national park’s famous Skaftafell area, a site of outstanding natural beauty dominated by several magnificent glaciers.

 After your amazing day, your group will return to your hotel.

 Greenhouse Village – Thundering Waves – Geothermal Lagoon

-Head towards the village of Hveragerdi, which is one of the few sites in the world located directly in the middle of a geothermal area.
-Hveragerdi is often called "The Flower Village" because of its many greenhouses heated by hot water from nearby springs.
-The tour then continues to Strandarkirkja, a church that is widely believed to have special power to aid success or provide good luck.
-Follow along the coastline with its breathtaking waves and through a deserted community that once was a flourishing centre for the region.
+Approximate Driving Distance: 365 km / 227 miles Breakfast at your hotel.
+Head back along the beautiful South Coast, enjoying a different view of the winter landscapes.
+Visit the village of Hveragerdi, which is one of the few sites in the world located directly in the middle of a geothermal area.
+Hveragerdi is often called "The Flower Village" because of its many flower greenhouses heated by hot water from nearby springs.

 Turn onto a southern coastal road and follow alongside the shoreline with its breathtaking sea waves, passing through a deserted community that once was a flourishing center for the region.

 The trip then takes you through the surreal landscapes of the Reykjanes peninsula, where you can enjoy a dip in the famous Blue Lagoon, a unique wonder of nature with pleasantly warm, mineral-rich water in the middle of a black lava field.
 Return to Reykjavik, where your guide bids you farewell at the hotel.
 The evening is open for you to enjoy your own activities.
 Dinner is on your own.